Jasmin Singer: Writing

 Singer has written for VegNews, Huffington Post, Sentient Media, and mindbodygreen.
 She has proposed the use of personal narrative to affect social change, believing that the "animal rights movement has barely even begun to scratch that surface", unlike other social justice movements.
 Her articles on VegNews have focused on "fierce women".

 On February 2, 2016, Jasmin Singer released her memoir Always Too Much and Never Enough through Penguin Random House.
 It tells her struggles with disordered eating, society's mistreatment of overweight people and how she lost almost 100 pounds after starting to look after herself.
 It also touches on her experiences of having a difficult childhood, being bullied while growing up, animal rights and her sexuality.
 The book was conceived after she was approached by publishers following an article she wrote for MindBodyGreen which reached over 100,000 shares in a day.
-Amy Wilson, reviewing for the publishers's house organ, Everyday eBook, described it as a "finely constructed book" a nd a "fresh and breezy take on memoir", which "manages the delicate feat of sharing her personal journey with an activist's verve that never tips over into the preachy."
+Amy Wilson, reviewing for the publishers's house organ, Everyday eBook, described it as a "finely constructed book" and a "fresh and breezy take on memoir", which "manages the delicate feat of sharing her personal journey with an activist's verve that never tips over into the preachy."
 Merryn Johns at Curve called it "an honest, beautifully written account of her journey".
 Nathan Runkle opined that "Her witty, yet deeply insightful and educated commentary is not only refreshing, but also provocative."
 In May 2019, it as included among "The 7 Most Inspiring Books About Weight Loss" by Everyday Health.